StringConvert.java

 * However, it is permitted to have a {@code FromString} annotation without a {@code ToString} annotation,

-* and this method catches that use case.
+* and this method handles that use case.

 *